Michael D. Bullis, Dean

 110 HEDCO Education Building

 The Learning Commons is designed for student collaboration and study.
 Two rooms can be reserved for groups of ten, with four smaller rooms that can serve three or be used for individual study.
 The main room has a variety of seating for groups or individuals, with a total seating capacity of seventy.
 Laptops can be connected to five large, wall-mounted flat panels for group project work.
 Twenty-four desktop computers with both Macintosh and Windows operating systems have a variety of software, and the area has wireless connectivity.
 Laptops can be checked out at the front desk for use in the Learning Commons.
-Both black-and-white and color printing is available on a cost-recovery basis.
+Both black-and-white and color printing is available using campus cash.
 Student staff members provide technology help when needed.

 130 HEDCO Education Building